HelenKing029/MarsRoverSDK/README.md

 ```
 In the example above you can see the Curiosity Rover was entered as the `rover_name` parameter and `rhaz` entered as the `camera` parameter.

 **customSearch** - Customize your Search.
 This function takes 3 parameters.
 Yyou can set the Rover, Sol, and Camera.
 The result will show the appropriate image.
+The randomPhoto function is run during photo selection which will return an image from the first 5 place holders in the data.

 Example:
 ```